-the clippers and picked up the vacuum cleaner.
 That's a big deal, people.
 That's

-a mighty big deal--to me, anyway.
 He didn't do it with an attitude.
-He didn't seem

-or murmur or act as if it drained him.
-He went one step
+He didn't pout, murmur, or act as if it drained him.

 further and cleaned up the hair.
-He didn't arrogantly conclude "Oh,

-Vanessa will do that", and walk away as if he had done enough.
-He wasn't looking for an audience, but he had one.
 I watched him vacuum with all of the glee of someone enjoying their favorite performer sing their favorite song.
 That simple gesture was the

 epitome of consideration.

-Some people show up and don't care how their actions (or inaction) impacts the caregiver.
+Some people show up, and don't care how their actions (or inaction) impacts a caregiver.
 In their effort to show the caregiver how much leeway and rights they have, they disrespect and disrupt the home of the person they say they care so much about.
 To them, the caregiver's efforts, feelings, and preferences don't matter.
 It's not the caregiver's house, so they feel they can do whatever they want.
 If they could roll over the caregiver with a vacuum cleaner, they would.
-What they don't know is, when they leave, their antagonism, lack of integrity (and home training) has been duly noted (and apologized for) by the ailing or elderly person, who, fearful of loss of company of any kind, declines to address visitors about their inappropriate, thoughtless, spiteful, and often trifling behavior.

 Sometimes caregivers experience so little consideration and appreciation, and far too much entitlement, micromanagement, and abuse.
-There's also too much attitude from oblivious people who labor under the misapprehension that caregivers, by virtue of their presence alone, are supposed to happily serve and cater to anyone who happens to walk through the door.
+There's also too much attitude, from oblivious people, who labor under the misapprehension that caregivers, by virtue of their presence alone, are supposed to happily serve and cater to anyone who happens to walk through the door.
 Some folk really do think it's that kind of party.

-To some people, lifting a finger in the home of someone who can no longer maintain their surroundings the way they used to, is a sacrilege.
 Oh sure, for example, they'll walk the wet towels they used to the laundry room, but to actually put the towels into the washing machine, add detergent, and push a button is way too much work.
-It's as if they had to trek barefoot down to the banks of the Potomac in 102 degree heat, and beat the towels against a rock.
+It's as if they had to trek barefoot down to the banks of the Potomac, in 102 degree heat, and beat the towels against a rock.
 Anything resembling work is out of the question.
 They're visiting.
 They never had to do it before.
 They just want to sit and make themselves at home, and dare anyone to say anything.
-This attitude should never exist or persist in the home of an elderly or ailing individual.
+This attitude should never exist, nor persist in the home of an elderly or ailing individual.
 Every able bodied individual with two functioning hands should enter with an enthusiastic, "Is there anything I can do to help?" on their lips.

 I thank God for those who: